BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 #### iOS with Forms

 For iOS add the code to your AppDelegate.
-This just creates the singleton object on Android with the appropriate app key but does not make any server requests.
+This just creates the singleton object on Android with the appropriate Branch key but does not make any server requests.
 Note also the addition of the OpenUrl method.
 This is needed to get the latest link identifier when the app is opened from the background by following a deep link.

 ```csharp
 [Register ("AppDelegate")]